Unibet Arena: History

-A view of Haabersti in 2023.
-On the photo is Unibet Arena and Rocca al Mare Shopping Centre.
+A view of Haabersti in 2023 with Unibet Arena and Rocca al Mare Shopping Centre.

 Initial plans for the arena were announced in August 1999.
 Unibet Arena opened in November 2001.
 Since 2002, the arena is a member of the European Arenas Association (EAA).

-A total of 13,220 m^{2} spread over four floors.
+It was originally named after the Estonian brewery and soft drink company Saku.

 Every year around 300 events take place in the hall, of which about 70 are major events.
-It accommodates up to 10,000 spectators, of which 7,200 are seated.
 The first event in the hall was the Irish dance show Lord of the Dance.
+The basketball team BC Kalev/Cramo has been based at the arena since 2001.

 In 2029, the arena is set to host the group phase matches of the FIBA EuroBasket.

+Construction and facilities

+The area of the main hall is approximately 2,800 m²; its dimensions are 70 × 40 m, and the height is 16 m.
+The floor of the hall is made of concrete and can be covered with rubber mats or portable sports surfaces, including for basketball, volleyball, badminton and other team sports.

+The total area of the complex, which is spread over four floors, exceeds 13,000 m².
+In addition to the main hall, the building houses rooms for seminars, receptions, and recreation; the large hall can be transformed into several smaller spaces using special curtains.
+The maximum capacity is 7,200 seats, of which 5,100 are fixed seats and 2,100 are portable.

 Past events

 Some of the notable events, which took place in the arena are: